Elijas/auto-youtube-subscription-playlist-2/README.md

 3. Optional - ability to deploy as a web app to update or show playlist.

 # Set-up Instructions
 1. [Copy](http://bit.ly/subscriptionPlaylistsCopy) the Sheet to your Google Drive.
+Afterwards you might want to update the script to the latest version of sheetScript.gs

 2. Allow the Sheets to access Youtube:
   - Open the `Script Editor` (in menu: `Tools` / `Script Editor...`) of the Sheet